 Neutering not only helps to reduce the serious problem of an unwanted overpopulation of dogs, but has many health benefits for your pet.
-Although neutering is not a magic cure for over-excitable animals, it reduces hormone-driven behaviour and can help achieve a calm, relaxed pet.
+Although neutering is not a magic cure for over-excitable animals, it reduces hormone-driven behavior and can help achieve a calm, relaxed pet.
 Often people find neutered dogs are less distracted and more focused, making training easier.

 Should I get my pet neutered?

 Yes - we recommend you neuter, unless you are planning to breed from your pet.
 Neutering has many health benefits for your pet.
 It can prevent them from developing serious health issues in the future, such as certain types of cancer.

 The benefits and facts of neutering your dog include:

 - Female pets are spayed – their uterus (womb) and ovaries are removed.

 - Reduces her chances of developing mammary tumors if done early.

 - Prevents her from developing a potentially life-threatening infection of the womb called pyometra.